Which Foreign Aid Programs Work? The U.S. Runs A Test — But Won't Talk About It

 "It's a real risk."

-Even as the study was being set up, it seemed so promising that officials back at USAID's Global Development Lab in Washington – specifically its Development Innovation Ventures, or DIV department – agreed to help Handel launch similar experiments in other countries.
+Even as the study was being set up, it seemed so promising that officials back at USAID's Global Development Lab in Washington – specifically its Development Innovation Ventures, or DIV, department – agreed to help Handel launch similar experiments in other countries.
 Soon they hired him to oversee the effort.

 Anne Healy was working at the U.S. State Department when word filtered to her of this, as she puts it, "stealth mode" plan to introduce cash-benchmarking at USAID.
 Healy was so intrigued she decided to pursue a job as head of DIV.